Moving to Hilo

 Before Buying Acreage or Farming in Hilo

-The lush landscape of East Hawaii drives many city-folks from the mainland to buy acreage to surround themselves with the beauty and peacefulness of Hawaii.
-Some are compelled by the colorful flowers, delicious vegetables and fruit to take up farming.
-Before shelling out your money for acreage, or even a large yard, consider the following:
+The lush landscape of east Hawaii drives many city-folks from the mainland to buy acreage to surround themselves with the tropical beauty of Hawaii.
+Hawaii's colorful flowers, delicious vegetables and fruit can make anyone want to take up farming.
+Before spending your savings on a piece of acreage, or even a large yard, in Hawaii consider the following:

-Yard Work and Acreage Control: The Hilo yard size should be proportional to your passion for mowing, trimming, and weeding.
+Yard Work and Acreage Control: The Hawaii yard size should be proportional to your passion for mowing, trimming, and weeding.
 Labor is expensive and hard to find in Hawaii.
 It is not like the mainland where you can get five bids to cut your lawn or trim the trees.
-Many locals have created lava front yards to minimize their yard maintenance overhead.
+Many long time residents have lava front yards to deal with their yard maintenance overhead.

-Lack of yard maintenance can quickly cause problems like drawing in loud coqui frogs and crawling bugs, plugging drainage ditches, covering walkways and driveways with weeds or algae, and creating areas with standing water.
+Lack of yard maintenance can quickly cause problems like drawing in loud coqui frogs, crawling bugs, plugged drainage ditches, and more.

-Tropical fruit trees, bushes, and grass require year round attention which can be very intense and exhasting in the hot, humid climate.
-The year round warm weather in Hilo means a year-round growing season with no break from gardening, farming or lawn maintenance.
-We know of folks that have become lost on their 1 acre property due to the fast growth of trees and foliage that obscured their view and changed previously used landmarks.
+Tropical fruit trees, bushes, and grass require year round attention which can be very intense and exhausting in Hawaii's hot, humid climate.
+The year round warm weather in Hawaii means a year-round growing season with no break from gardening, farming or lawn maintenance.
+We know of people that have become lost on their 1 acre property due to the fast growth of trees and foliage that obscured their view and changed previously used landmarks.

-Though there are rules about the types of pesticides and herbicides that can be used in Hawaii, not using them can result in out of control growth and pest invasions.
-Mowing, weed eating, bug control, algae cleaning, trimming, and harvesting are time-consuming and very physical tasks that should be considered when purchasing a big acreage property in the Hilo area.
+Mowing, weed eating, bug control, algae cleaning, trimming, and harvesting are time-consuming and very physical tasks that need to be considered when purchasing a big acreage property.
 Find out how much time, money, pesticide, herbicide and gasoline the previous owner used to keep the landscape looking so picture perfect.
+We see properties for sale around the island that are portrayed as "low maintenance" yards, which have just been cut back and had massive amounts of herbicide poured on the lava.
+One good rain storm and the jungle will be growing up against the windows.

-Living Remotely in East Hawaii: Remote acreage around Hilo may have limited county services such as road maintenance, water, electric, flood protection, cable, internet, cell service, and police coverage.
-Leaving the property unattended can be risky and finding someone to care for animals or watch the property in a remote area may be a challenge.
+Living Remotely in East Hawaii: Remote acreage in Hawaii often has limited county services such as road maintenance, water, electric, flood protection, cable, internet, cell service, and police coverage.
+Leaving a property unattended can be risky and finding someone to care for animals or watch a property in a remote area may be a challenge.
 We have met many people that bought acreages outside of Hilo before realizing the amount of hard labor involved in maintaining a property and the effort involved in living remotely.

 Make sure you know what you are getting into before buying what looks like a piece of paradise for an incredibly low price.
-If possible, rent near the area you are considering buying or volunteer at one of the many farms in Puna always on the lookout for garden workers or advertise your willingness to house sit to experiece living in the area.
+If possible, rent near the area you are considering buying or volunteer at a farm in Puna or advertise your willingness to house sit to experience living in the area.
+Find out in advance if you love being outdoors in the hot, humid weather keeping a garden from bug and rodent invasions.

 Back to Top of page